PatelRaj1998/imdbMovieAPI/README.md

 NOTE: Change to your API key for IMDB in gomdb.go file.

-NOTE: Have .env file in your main directory of the project and contain the following information:
+NOTE: Have .env file in your main directory of the project and contain the following information:<br/>
     PORT=:80 <br/>
     CONNECTION_STRING="mongodb://localhost:27017" <br/>